My initial (Phase 1) around-the-world trip is done. It took just over 5 years.

 WHAT ROUTE DID I TAKE?

-I want to plan my route so that I am in each country at the right time to:
+I planned my Phase 1 route so that I was in each country at the right time to:

-In this way, I hope to get the best out of each country that I can.
+In this way, I got the best out of each country that I could.

 WHAT ABOUT THE WEATHER?